webpack/react-starter/NOTES/HowStuffWorks.md

 See [Q&A Why](#qa-why)

 ### Stores setup
-The stores are constructed as such: startpoint is `config/app.jsx` which wil use `app/mainStores.js`.
+The stores are constructed as such: startpoint is `config/app.jsx` which will use `app/mainStores.js`.
 This then:

 - defines routines to handle JSON API read/writes (package superagent), and
 - sets up a queue that only allows one REST request at a time, and aggregates subsequent changes.